You run firebase deploy locally or in CI and it stops with one of these:

 firebase logout

-firebase login # pick work account in browser
+firebase login # pick the correct account in the browser

 - Firebase Admin (roles/firebase.admin) # blunt all-in-one